-Jesper Dahl, chiropractor and member of the British Chiropractic Association (BCA) supplies his top tips to keep you swinging, as well as the players, at this year’s Open Championship at Royal St George’s in Sandwich, Kent.
+Jesper Dahl, chiropractor and member of the British Chiropractic Association (BCA) supplies his top tips to keep you swinging, as well as the players, at this year’s Open Championship at the Old Course, St Andrews, Scotland.

 The Open Golf Championship is one of the sporting highlights of the British Summer and it is a time when many of us are inspired by the likes of Rory McIlroy and co to have a stab at the sport.